ojasvi264/DAN-Postman-API-test/README.md

 This template contains the API requests for all the above modules to test whether the response is responded back successfully or not.

 ## Points to note
-- Here, I have tested the API using the local serve(localhost or ).
+- Here, I have tested the API using the local serve(localhost).
 - There are some parent tables that can store, update and delete its parent table.
 - Also, Please log in before testing any other modules.
 Otherwise, you might get unauthorized response.